 One of the best ways to turn your smile from dull to dazzling is by whitening your teeth.
-The change in shade makes a considerable difference, especially for those who have been reluctant to show their teeth due to discoloration or darkening.
+The change in the shade makes a considerable difference, especially for those who have been reluctant to show their teeth due to discoloration or darkening.
 There is no need to hide your happiness any longer.
 When you whiten with Lifetime Dental Health, flashing a stunning smile will come second nature.
 You will look better, feel more confident, and be ready to show the world your smile.
 Here is our complete guide to teeth whitening:

 How can I get a whiter smile?